 uThukela district municipality is playing a vital role in supporting and promoting the sports throughout the district.
-The primary aim of the municipality is to ensure that the youth takes part in sports so that they do not focus on crime.
+The primary aim of the municipality is to ensure that the youth take part in sports so that they do not focus on crime.
 The uThukela district municipality has appointed dedicated personnel that coordinate the issues related to sports throughout the district.
 This is done with the family of municipalities as well as sector departments such as the department of Sport and Recreation (DSR).
 There are programmes and projects for sport that are prioritized by uThukela district municipality and the Department of sport and recreation for 2023/2024 financial years noting the financial constraints that are faced by the municipality.

-In December 2022, uThukela district municipality participated in SALGA games that were hosted by Amajuba district municipality.
+In December 2022, uThukela district municipality participated in SALGA games that were hosted by King Cetshwayo district municipality.
 These games take place annually with other district municipalities in the KZN province.
 This event assists the youth of uThukela to display their talents in various sporting codes.
 The selections start at the local level for the players who will represent uThukela district municipality on various sporting codes.
-In those games, they are selected to represent the province of KwaZulu Natal and professional's coaches who are scouting for players for that particular sporting code attend the games.
+In those games, they are selected to represent the province of KwaZulu Natal and professional's coaches who are scouting for players for that sporting code attend the games.

 In addition to the latter, uThukela district municipality is also planning to bring back an event called uThukela Mayoral Cup where PSL Clubs and two local football Squads participate.
 This will happen if the municipality becomes financially sustainable.
 The objective of this event is to assist our players in the district to be identified by PSL scouts or First Division Clubs.
-The municipality is also assisting District Sports Federations like Boxing, Rugby, Chess and Netball in Provincial Competitions.
+The municipality is also assisting